A Direct and Generalized Construction of Polyphase Complementary Set with Low PMEPR and High Code-Rate for OFDM System: Introduction

-In this paper, we propose a construction to generate new polyphase CSs with low PMEPR and high code rate for OFDM systems by allowing both path and isolated vertices in the graphs of certain restricted versions of higher order GBFs.
+In this paper, we propose a construction to generate new polyphase CSs with low PMEPR and high code-rate for OFDM systems by allowing both path and isolated vertices in the graphs of certain restricted versions of higher order GBFs.
 In our proposed construction, we restrict a few number of vertices to obtain tighter PMPER.
-For example, we obtain CS with maximum PMEPR of $2^{k+1}$ and $2^{k+2}-2M$ in the presence of isolated vertices whereas the PMEPR upper bound obtained from Schmidt's construction for the same sequences is at least $2^{k+p+1}$ (where $p$ is the number of isolated vertices present in the graphs of certain restricted Boolean functios).
-The introduction of ``isolated vertices" is essential as it gives rise to higher sequence design flexibility and hence more complementary sequences for larger code rate, as compared to Schmidt's construction.
+For example, we obtain CS with maximum PMEPR of $2^{k+1}$ and $2^{k+2}-2M$ in the presence of isolated vertices whereas the PMEPR upper bound obtained from Schmidt's construction for the same sequences is at least $2^{k+p+1}$ (where $p$ is the number of isolated vertices present in the graphs of certain restricted Boolean functions).
+The introduction of ``isolated vertices" is essential as it gives rise to higher sequence design flexibility and hence more complementary sequences for larger code-rate, as compared to Schmidt's construction.
 By moving to higher order RM code, we not only provide a partial answer to the aforementioned question raised by Paterson, but also extend the range of coding options for practical applications of OFDM.
 It is shown that our proposed construction includes Schmidt's construction, Paterson's construction, and the GDJ code construction as special cases.
+Part of this work has been presented in 2019 IEEE International Symposium on Information Theory \cite{palconf}\footnote{ In \cite{palconf}, we have presented \textit{Theorem} 1 and some preliminary results derived from it.
+Based on \cite{palconf}, we further provide a graphical analysis of our proposed construction.
+Moreover, we construct codes with maximum PMEPR $4$, $6$, and $8$, and compare the proposed code-rates with the existing constructions \cite{pater2000} and \cite{Schmid2007}.}.

 The remainder of the paper is organized as follows.
 In Section II, some useful notations and definitions are given.
 In Section III, a generalized construction of CS is presented.
 Section IV contains some results which are obtained from our proposed construction.
-We have presented a graphical analization of our proposed construction in Section V. Then we compare our proposed construction in Section VI.
+We have presented a graphical analysis of our proposed construction in Section V. Then we compare our proposed construction with \cite{pater2000,Schmid2007} in Section VI.
 Finally, concluding remarks are drawn in Section VII.